-Opening a two-day G-20 foreign ministers’ summit in Bali that ends on Friday, Marsudi acknowledged the global fallout from the war has made it “more difficult for the world to sit together” and caused people to “lose faith in multilateralism and its capacity to respond effectively to global challenges.”
+The global fallout from the war has made it "more difficult for the world to sit together," she told a G-20 foreign ministers' summit in Bali that ended on Friday, causing people to "lose faith in multilateralism and its capacity to respond effectively to global challenges."

-Marsudi noted how the war is severely compounding the challenges brought on by the COVID-19 pandemic by disrupting crucial food and fuel exports along with global supply chains.
+And the war is severely compounding problems from the COVID-19 pandemic, disrupting crucial food and fuel exports along with global supply chains.

-“So it is our responsibility to end the war sooner than later and settle our differences at the negotiating table, not at the battlefield,” she said.
+“So it is our responsibility to end the war sooner than later and settle our differences at the negotiating table, not at the battlefield,” said Marsudi.
 “The ripple effects are being felt globally on food, on energy and physical space.”

 Among the attendees were Russian Foreign Minister Sergey Lavrov, U.S. Secretary of State Antony Blinken, Chinese Foreign Minister Wang Yi, and the European Union's foreign policy chief Josep Borrell.
 This year's presidency by Indonesia includes a G-20 leaders' summit planned for November in Bali.